pinilDissanayaka/ReplySense/README.md

-# ReplySense - Email Reply Automation
+# ReplySense - Email Reply Automation Agent
 ReplySense leverages GPT-4 to automatically generate email replies based on unread emails.
 It integrates with the Gmail API to fetch emails, and OpenAI's GPT-4 for generating context-aware replies.
 The application is built using Streamlit, which provides an interactive UI for users to generate and send email responses.

 ## Features